YiLimath/YiLimath.github.io/_pages/agent-system/exception-recovery.md

 or a human escalation is safer than sending the same action again until the context window or budget is exhausted.

+## Reference basis

+The pattern is Gulli, *Agentic Design Patterns*, Chapter 12, “Exception Handling and Recovery.”
+The production consequences of retries, fallbacks, and failure isolation are developed in Mitra, *System Design for the LLM Era*, Chapter 2, including the circuit-breaker and tiered-fallback patterns.

 ## Figure

 ![Exception handling and recovery](/images/agent-system/16-exception-recovery.svg)